Livku2/Aspect-Cheat-Panel/README.md

 Its completely free and opensource.

 ## How to use it
-Use Monke Mod Manager by Deadly Kitten (https://github.com/DeadlyKitten/MonkeModManager) to download the BepInEx core and Utilla a official Gorilla Tag mod library.
-After you downloaded the 2 things you just have to drag the .DLL file found in releases into the Gorilla Tag\BepInEx\plugins folder.
-When you are ingame follow the instruktions found on the board to the right AKA the Code Of Conduct board.
+Use Monke Mod Manager by Deadly Kitten (https://github.com/DeadlyKitten/MonkeModManager) to download the BepInEx core for Gorilla Tag and Utilla a official Gorilla Tag mod library.
+After you downloaded those 2 things you now just have to drag the .DLL file (found in releases) into the "Gorilla Tag\BepInEx\plugins" folder.
+When you are ingame follow the instructions found on the board to the right AKA the Code Of Conduct board.

 # DO NOT USE ANY IF THIS CODE FOR PUBLIC PROJECTS WITHOUT MY PERMISSION